 Who’s a sexy, creepy girl?

-- The Museum of Everything consisted of many small rooms with entryways that weren’t consistently positioned like those of a house.
-There was no identifiable central hallway, which created a bit of a maze-like effect.
+It consisted of many small rooms with entryways that weren’t consistently positioned like those of a house.
+There was no identifiable central hallway, which created somewhat of a maze-like effect.

-With heart thumping, I found an attendant who told me how to escape from The Museum of Everything.
+With heart thumping, I found an attendant who told me how to escape from The unsettling Museum of Everything.